dmbarbour/glas/docs/GlasDesign.md

 ## Booleans

-Booleans could trivially be modeled as `'true | 'false`, but I'm uncertain whether this is the best way to model them.
-Perhaps they should be modeled as objects, so we can model boolean operators as method calls?
-TBD.
+Booleans could trivially be modeled as `'true | 'false`, but I'm uncertain whether this is the best way to model them, e.g. in potential context of operator overloading.
+Instead, developers will have access to `true` and `false` in lexical scope as abstract primitive objects.

 ## Imperative Programming